First date?

 14,500+ light trucks sold each year

-This inaugural assessment differs to the traditional star rating approach applied to passenger cars.
+Our assessment of light trucks differs to the traditional star rating approach applied to passenger cars.
 For light trucks, our focus is on active safety (collision avoidance) features where we examine the fitment and performance of low and high-speed autonomous emergency braking (AEB), lane support systems (LSS), speed assistance systems (SAS) and occupant detection systems.

-And, taking into account the potential weight of goods being transported, our performance tests have been undertaken with each truck laden to 50% of their goods carrying capacity (payload).
+And, taking into account the potential weight of goods being transported, our performance tests are undertaken with each truck laden to 50% of their goods carrying capacity (payload).

 Introducing ANCAP Gradings.
 A van, light truck and a large ute.